Mission 3:16

-Mission 3:16 is an album by Carman.
-Released in 1998 on Sparrow Records, the album peaked at number 94 on the Billboard 200 chart.
+Mission 3:16 is the thirteenth studio album by American Contemporary Christian singer Carman.
+It was released on January 27, 1998 by Sparrow Records.
+The album peaked at number 94 on the Billboard 200 chart.
 The album was nominated for a 1999 Grammy Award in the Best Pop/Contemporary Gospel Album category.
+Its lead single, the title track, released as an enhanced CD single, sold over 20,000 units in three weeks.